University Police Department

 Emergency Notification System

 The University has in place an emergency notification system that instantly reaches cell phones and other mobile devices when an urgent campus situation needs to be communicated.
 In the event of an emergency, a text message is sent to the mobile number and/or email registered with the system.
-Students must register at the YSU Alert Notification System website to receive emergency notifications.
-Parents and family of students may also sign up at the same website to receive alerts.
+Students must register at the Penguin Alert System website to receive emergency notifications.
+Students may also register parents' cell phone numbers at the same website to receive alerts.

 Student Security Service (SSS)